Fact-checked by the onlinepaydaynews.com editorial team

 Which Agency Is Best for Your Specific Complaint?

 Different agencies handle different violations.
-Choosing the right one — or the right combination — is essential to getting results when you report an illegal lender.
+Choosing the right combination is essential to getting results.

 | Violation Type | Best Agency to Contact | Typical Response Time |